Kapellskar – Naantali

 Ferries to Finland

-The earliest Kapellskar Naantali ferry typically departs Kapellskar at about 10:30 and the last ferry usually leaves at 21:45.
+The earliest Kapellskar Naantali ferry sailings typically depart Kapellskar at around 10:30.
+The last ferry usually departs at 21:45.

 More routes than anyone else.